oraclesod/DriveMapper/README.md

 # Drivemapper and Installer

-Deploy these applications together as an intunewin win32 app to map on-prem file shares on an Entra ID joined device (cloud only).
+Deploy these applications together as an intunewin win32 app to map on-prem file shares on an Entra ID joined device (cloud only) or deploy DriveMapper with PSADT.

 ## About install.exe